 - Add a little bit of avocado or coconut oil as needed to help the nuts blend easier.

 - If you’re using a food processor, be patient.
 It takes a few minutes for the nuts to release the oils and you’ll first start to see a crumbly meal-like consistency.
 Keep processing and scrape down the bowl.
 After about 5 minutes the nuts will start to clump and the fibers will eventually break down.
 After about 25 minutes, you’ll end up with a creamy nut-butter consistency.

 A food processor takes longer to process versus a Vitamix but it works fine when you’re making smaller batches, I’ll use a smaller food processor like this one.

 For larger batches, I always use my handy Vitamix and because it’s more powerful, it usually takes less than 3 minutes.

 HOW MUCH NUTS DO I NEED TO MAKE NUT BUTTER?

-I recommend making smaller batches to start off with so they are easier to blend or process if you aren’t familiar with the process.
+If you’re just starting out, smaller batches will be easier to blend or process if you aren’t familiar with the process.
 Start with 2 cups of dry roasted nuts and then once you get a feel for the process and know how much your machine can handle, you can increase the amount.

 Two cups of roasted nuts yields about 1 cup of nut butter.